MicroStrategy/rest-api-docs/docs/common-workflows/modeling/manage-drill-maps/retrieve-a-drill-map-definition.md

 ## Retrieve a drill map definition

 You want to get the definition of a drill map object.
-The object ID of the drill map is `CC2E6AA3421EFF5C41C2D0939750BB24` in the Strategy Tutorial project.
+The object ID of the drill map is `CC2E6AA3421EFF5C41C2D0939750BB24` in the MicroStrategy Tutorial project.
 The project ID is `B7CA92F04B9FAE8D941C3E9B7E0CD754`.

 :::tip